opendatalu/datagouvlu-pages/pages/en/requesting.md

 # Making a request to reuse public data

-Any dataset falling within the scope of the [Open data law of 29 November 2021](https://legilux.public.lu/eli/etat/leg/loi/2021/11/29/a836/jo) can be the subject of a request for reuse if it is not yet published and made available under an open licence.
+Any dataset within the scope of the [Open data law of 29 November 2021](https://legilux.public.lu/eli/etat/leg/loi/2021/11/29/a836/jo) can be requested for reuse if it is not yet published and made available under an open licence.

-The applicant can contact the administration concerned directly or contact the open data portal team at this address: [info@data.public.lu](mailto:info@data.public.lu)
+The applicant can contact either directly the concerned administration or the open data portal team at this address: [info@data.public.lu](mailto:info@data.public.lu)

 Before making any reuse request, please check that the data you are looking for is not already available on the Open Data Portal through its [search function](/en/datasets/).
 A reuse request is not an [information access request](https://guichet.public.lu/fr/citoyens/citoyennete/acces-information/acces-informations-institutions/communication-document-administrations.html).